-There are four different servers that play a role within the TICS architecture model:
+There are four different entities identified in the TICS architecture:

-Database Server.
-The Database Server contains the Database Management System and all TICS databases
+Database Server: The Database Server contains the Database Management System and all TICS databases.

-Build Servers.
-Build servers have access to the latest software archive and are capable of building the sources.
+Build Servers: Build servers have access to the latest software archive and are capable of building the sources.
 Usually this is (a copy of) a machine that performs the nightly build.
 The build servers invoke TICSQServer to obtain analysis data and optionally retrieve quality gate results.
 The analysis of a software archive can be distributed over several distinct build servers - each build server analyzing a different metric.

 When installing TICS, run the specific steps and installers on the physical machine for which the software is to be installed.
 The different servers are linked together by configuring them.